corazawaf/coraza/CONTRIBUTING.md

 egrep -Rin "TODO|FIXME" -R --exclude-dir=vendor *
 ```

 ## Questions

 Do you have questions about the source code?
-Ask any question about how to use Coraza in the [community](https://github.com/corazawaf/coraza/discussions/categories/q-a).
+Ask any question about how to use Coraza in the community [Discussions](https://github.com/corazawaf/coraza/discussions/categories/q-a).

 ## Testing